-- # vgreduce vgname devicepath

-- 2 Start the vxdiskadm utility:

-- # vxdiskadm

-- Select the Dynamic Reconfiguration operations option from the wxdiskadm menu.

-- Select the Replace LUNs option.
+- Remove the device from use by any volume manager. - For LUNs that are in use by ZFS, export or destroy the zpool. - Start the vxdiskadm utility: - # vxdiskadm - Select the Dynamic Reconfiguration operations option from the vxdiskadm menu. - Select the Replace LUNs option.

 The output displays a list of LUNs that are available for replacement.
-A LUN is available for replacement if it is not in a disk group, and the state is online, nolabel, online invalid, or online thinrclm.
+A LUN is available for replacement if it is not in a disk group and the state is online, nolabel, online invalid, or online thinrclm.

-- Select one or more LUNs to replace.
-5 - 6 At the prompt, confirm the LUN selection. - 7 Remove the LUN from the array. - Return to the Dynamic Reconfiguration tool and select y to continue the removal.

-After the removal completes successfully, the Dynamic Reconfiguration tool prompts you to add a LUN.

-- 9 When the prompt displays, add the LUNs from the array. - 10 Select y to continue to add the LUNs to DMP.
+- 5 Select one or more LUNs to replace. - At the prompt, confirm the LUN selection.
+6 - 7 Remove the LUN from the array. - Return to the Dynamic Reconfiguration tool and select y to continue the removal. - After the removal completes successfully, the Dynamic Reconfiguration tool prompts you to add a LUN. - When the prompt displays, add the LUNs from the array. - 10 Select v to continue to add the LUNs to DMP.